Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: Weighted-Power Approach

-Following the same method of obtaining Problem (\ref{RS-tradeoff-SOO-problem-2}) and (\ref{RS-tradeoff-SOO-problem-3}), Problem (\ref{RS-tradeoff-weighted-power-problem}) can also be equivalently approximated by a SCA problem.
+For $K$-user system, following the same method of obtaining Problem (\ref{RS-tradeoff-SOO-problem-2}) and (\ref{RS-tradeoff-SOO-problem-3}), Problem (\ref{RS-tradeoff-weighted-power-problem}) can also be equivalently approximated by a SCA problem.
 Specifically, let a new variable $\hat{\eta}$ represent the weighted-power EE objective value in Problem (\ref{RS-tradeoff-weighted-power-problem}) and take the place of $\eta$ in the constraint (\ref{eq:const-2-1}), i.e.,

 Then constraint (\ref{eq:tradeoff-1-c-2}) is also replaced by

 In summary, Problem (\ref{RS-tradeoff-weighted-power-problem}) can be approximated by LB I as an SOCP given by or by using LB II as a GCP given by